How to Get Business Class Upgrade for Free: The Internet Myth Airlines Do Not Want You to Understand

 Several travellers explained that they flew internationally in business class using:

-- last-minute upgrade offers,
+• last-minute upgrade offers

-- or heavily discounted mileage redemptions.
+• heavily discounted mileage redemptions

 But there is a catch.